anymail/django-anymail/docs/esps/resend.rst

         for other address fields.)

   There may be other character combinations that also cause problems.
-  The only known solution is to avoid using the problematic characters in *From* names.
+  If you need to include punctuation in a *From* display name, be sure to verify the results.
 (The issues were reported to Resend in October, 2023.)

 **Attachment filename determines content type**
   Resend determines the content type of an attachment from its filename extension.